EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 - A helper class (_MessageSerializer_) for serializing and deserializing commands and events to and from JSON.

 ## Release notes

+### Version 2.7.1
+- Upgraded all NuGet references to the latest version.

 ### Version 2.7.0
 - Added support for specifying the RabbitMQ port.